 Denver’s Famous Alley Art

-Long celebrated as one of the Mile High City’s hot spots for street art, Art Alley is rife with hidden gems.
-Experience a variety of paintings, sculptures, and more in this one-of-a-kind installation piece.
+Long celebrated as one of the Mile High City’s hot spots for street art, Art Alley exhibits many hidden gems.
+Experience a variety of paintings, sculptures, and more in this one-of-a-kind installation.
 The Downtown Denver Partnership and the Downtown Denver Business Improvement District launched downtown Denver’s “Alleyways Project” in 2018 to encourage “people to spend time in these underutilized spaces, ultimately creating safe, welcoming and ‘selfie’-worthy places.”
-Learn more about this project here.

 “Alley Cats”

-These little feline sculptures are posted up everywhere throughout this area.
-“Alley Cats” consists of spy tabbies, calicos, siamese and more perched on rooftops, windowsills, and a few other less-than-obvious places.
+These little feline sculptures are posted up everywhere throughout this neighborhood.
+“Alley Cats” consists of Spy Tabbies, Calicos, Siamese and other breeds perched on rooftops, windowsills, and a few other less-than-obvious places.

 “Public Bodies”

-3D body parts like eyes and arms pop out from a black backdrop on the stretch between California and Stout Street.
+3D body parts, such as eyes and arms, pop out from a black backdrop on the stretch between California and Stout Street.

 “Alley Freshener”